 If your child was born with a birth defect and you were prescribed Depakote during your pregnancy, you may be entitled to compensation for current and future medical bills and other damages.

-Contact our experienced Boston defective drug lawyers for a free legal consultation.
+Contact our experienced defective drug lawyers for a free legal consultation.
 We have a successful track record of recovering fair compensation in personal injury cases.

 Other Depakote Lawsuits and Verdicts